 The delightful Jip Smit joined PJFF to talk about her new leading role in the Dutch comedy, Moos, at the Ritz East.
 Guests were invited to The Little Lion for complimentary appetizers and drink specials after the film.

-PJFF 36 Closing Night: Women in Shorts
+PJFF 36 Closing Night Film: Women in Shorts

 PJFF 36 ended its unforgettable two-week run at The Gershman Y with Women in Shorts, four extraordinary short Israeli films by or about women.
 Special guests included Iris Zaki, Director of Women in Sink, and Omer Tobi and Gil Sima, Director and Producer of Hounds.
 Following the post-film discussion led by PJFF Artistic Chair, Iris Drechsler, guests were invited to mix and mingle at PJFF’s Closing Night reception.

-PJFF 35 Opening Night: Dough
+PJFF 35 Opening Night Film: Dough

 PJFF’s 35th Anniversary Season opened with a Philadelphia Premiere screening of Dough, featuring special guests John Goldschmidt and Jerome Holder and a private reception for PJFF Sponsors and Supporters.